edwinrlambert/Sentiment-Analysis-Using-Flask/README.md

 4. **Install additional transformers libraries, as required**

-   If you get error based on the transformers library from huggingface, just update the rest [PyTorch, TensorFlow, Flax] from their installation page: https://huggingface.co/docs/transformers/installation
+   If you get an error based on the transformers library from huggingface, just update the rest [PyTorch, TensorFlow, Flax] from their installation page: https://huggingface.co/docs/transformers/installation

    ```py
    pip install transformers[torch]